ParallelMaths/parallel/pages/7-05-supernovae.md

 At first sight, Allison seems to be left-handed, but look at the writing on the glass: Allisson is writing on the wrong side of the glass, and yet her scribbles make perfect sense.
 I would expect her to either write very slowly, or make lots of mistakes, because it appears that Allison is writing back-to-front on her side, so it looks correct to us.

-Another explanation is that Allison is right-handed, that her writing in reality is completely back-to-front from our point of view, but then the film editor flipped the video so that the writing makes sense to us... and as a side effect Allison now appears to be a left-hander, while she is actually right-handed.
+Another explanation is that Allison is right-handed, that her writing in reality is completely back-to-front from our point of view, but then the film editor flipped the video so that the writing makes sense to us... and as a side effect Allison now appears to be left-handed, while she is actually right-handed.
 :::